Maud von Ossietzky: Life with Carl von Ossietzky

-Von Ossietzky invested the money awarded with the Nobel Peace Prize with lawyer Kurt Wannow, but Wannow embezzled the sum in 1937.
+She invested the money awarded with her husband's Nobel Peace Prize with lawyer Kurt Wannow, but Wannow embezzled the sum in 1937.

 Historical inconsistencies

 Many sources state that by the time the Nazis imprisoned her husband, von Ossietzky was an alcoholic, with one writing that her alcoholism "caused [her husband] great pain ... but may have protected her from retribution under the Nazis."
 Others have claimed that her husband's death caused her alcoholism.
 Their daughter blamed Die Weltbühne for her mother's (unspecified) "illness."

 During World War II, Rosalinde was sent to a Quaker boarding school in England through the support of Ernst Toller and the Quakers.
 Another source claims that Maud and Rosalinde emigrated to Sweden via England, though there are no other sources that place Maud in Sweden.
 A third source states that Maud remained in Berlin when Rosalinde traveled from England to Sweden.
 Rosalinde died in Sweden in 2000.

 German sources tend to ascribe Maud a more positive and active role, while English-language scholarship often describes her in less complimentary terms.